romanpunia/vitex/README.md

 Tomahawk is licensed under the MIT license

 ## Known Issues
 This project is under development, bugs aren't the rare thing.
 Also dependency installation process can by quite tricky on some platforms like MacOS.

-## Doubtful moments
-Coding style isn't standard, because i like C# and it's readability.
-It means that project uses Pascal Case almost everywhere.
-Be ready for that.
+OpenGL is not working properly, sooner or later it will be fully implemented, but it requires too much work for one person.
+There is about 60 shaders written in HLSL, they must be also implemented in GLSL for OpenGL to work properly.